Balsam Hollow Trail – Forest Ecosystem Restoration

-Parks Canada received funding under a special project to improve ecological health in Prince Edward Island National Park and national historic sites in Prince Edward Island.
-Making gains in ecological integrity is a priority for Parks Canada.
-As such, we are pleased to invest in a project to address ecological threats to the Balsam Hollow brook, along the Balsam Hollow Trail at Green Gables Heritage Place.
-This work, which began at the end of the 2013 season is continuing into the spring of 2014.
+Improving ecological integrity is a priority for Parks Canada.
+Under a special project, Parks Canada received funding to improve the ecological health in Prince Edward Island National Park and national historic sites in Prince Edward Island.
+Part of that funding was used to address ecological issues at Balsam Hollow Brook, which flows along the Balsam Hollow Trail at Green Gables Heritage Place.
+This work began at the end of the 2013 season and is now completed.

-By modifying the design of Balsam Hollow trail to lessen its impact on the stream, the health of the stream and surrounding forest ecosystem will be improved.
-While redesigning the Balsam Hollow trail, Parks Canada received advice from the International Mountain Biking Association to ensure best practices in sustainable trail development were employed.
+By modifying the design of Balsam Hollow Trail to lessen its impact on the stream, the health of the stream and surrounding forest ecosystem was improved.
+While redesigning the Balsam Hollow Trail, Parks Canada received advice from the International Mountain Biking Association to ensure that best practices in sustainable trail development were employed.

 © Parks Canada